ajepst/XlsToEf/README.md

 {
     FileName = "c:\foo.xlsx",               // path to the uploaded file
-    Sheet = "Sheet 2",                      // sheet in the excel doc you want to import Selected =                              // entity fields (or just a placeholder for the field, if you use
+    Sheet = "Sheet 2",                      // sheet in the excel doc you want to import FileFormat = FileFormat.OpenExcel,      // flag to indicate file format.
+If null, will look at the file extension,
+                                            //   but will default to excel if unknown (as with a stream).
+    Selected =                              // entity fields (or just a placeholder for the field, if you use
         new List<XlsToEfColumnPair>         //   the custom method below) mapping to the columns in the spreadsheet {